topameng/tolua/README.md

 tolua# is grow up from cstolua.  tolua#'s goal is to be a powerful development environment for unity.

+support unity4.6.x and unity5.x all(int u5, delete Plugins/x86 or Plugins/x86_64)

 #Library

 **Debugger** <br>